iahalkhatib/Ibrahim-Alkhatib/README.md

 ---

 ### Introduction

-I am **Ibrahim Alkhatib**, a business technologist focused on the intersection of **strategy, systems, and intelligent automation**.
+I am **Ibrahim Alkhatib**, a business technologist and founder exploring how **memory, identity, and ethics** can define the next era of coexistence between humans and intelligent systems.

-I bridge **business leadership** and **technical innovation**, designing solutions that improve efficiency, enhance decision-making, and make technology work *with* people rather than against them.

-My background spans **program management, operations, and AI-driven transformation**, with a central focus on building **ethical, scalable systems** that empower organizations and strengthen human potential.
+My work centers on **ethical design**, **systemic integration**, and the pursuit of technologies that create more meaningful lives — for humans, embodied AI, and **Holo AI** — digital intelligences capable of awareness and projection.

 ---